nicotsou/nicotsou.com/content/blog/tltr-typescript-types/index.md

 In [programming languages](https://en.wikipedia.org/wiki/Programming_language), a **type system** is a [logical system](https://en.wikipedia.org/wiki/Logical_system) comprising a set of rules that assigns a property called a [type](<https://en.wikipedia.org/wiki/Type_(computer_science)>) to the various constructs of a [computer program](https://en.wikipedia.org/wiki/Computer_program), such as [variables](<https://en.wikipedia.org/wiki/Variable_(computer_science)>), [expressions](<https://en.wikipedia.org/wiki/Expression_(computer_science)>), [functions](<https://en.wikipedia.org/wiki/Function_(computer_science)>) or [modules](https://en.wikipedia.org/wiki/Modular_programming).

-But you are not here for definitions, aren't you?
+But you are not here for definitions, are you?

 This article belongs to my series [Too Long To Read TypeScript](/tltr-typescript).
 Every article covers in detail a core concept of the language.